UNINETTSigma2/documentation/code_development/guides/pytorch_olivia/PyTorchMultiNode.md

 Stopping GPU utilization monitoring...
 ```

-The output demonstrates that using multiple nodes, each with four GPUs, significantly improves performance.
-The training time has decreased to `78.706 seconds`, and the throughput has increased from 2598.388 images/second in the single GPU setup to `62450.056 images/second`.
-This highlights the impressive optimization of Grace Hopper chips for efficient scaling of neural network training across multiple nodes.
+The output demonstrates that using multiple nodes, each with four GPUs,

-If you find that the scaling does not meet your expectations for a specific use case, please feel free to reach out to us.
-We can assist in configuring environment variables recommended by HPE to optimize performance further.
-These details will also be covered in the BPG as previously discussed.
+significantly improves performance.
+The training time has decreased to
+`78.706 seconds`, and the throughput has increased from ~2,600 images/second
+(single GPU) to `62,450 images/second`—a **24x speedup** with 8 GPUs across
+2 nodes.